storj-archived/storj.io/content/code-of-conduct/codeOfConduct.md

 <p>The Storj Community Code of Conduct applies to all participants in all Storj sponsored spaces.
 This includes, but is not limited to, our online platforms, mailing lists, virtual events, and in-person events.</p>

-<p>By engaging with the Storj Community, you agree to be bound by the terms of this Code of Conduct, as well as [Storj’s Terms of Use](https://storj.io/terms-of-use/) and [Privacy Policy](https://storj.io/privacy-policy/) (for all subscribers).
+<p>By engaging with the Storj Community, you agree to be bound by the terms of this Code of Conduct, as well as <a href="https://storj.io/terms-of-use/" target="_blank" class="link">Storj’s Terms of Use</a> and <a href="https://storj.io/privacy-policy/" target="_blank" class="link">Privacy Policy</a> (for all subscribers).
 You agree to accept this Code of Conduct in its entirety and without modification.
 Storj will not accept any modifications to this Code of Conduct other than modifications the Company itself may choose to make.</p>

 <p>Storj may amend this Code of Conduct at any time.
 Any updates will be published on our website(s).
 We may also change, add or remove any of the social media channels provided to the Storj Community (and the features provided there) at any time.</p>